-Other non-interest income: Other non-interest income includes several items, such as wire transfer income, check cashing fees, the increase in cash surrender value of life insurance, rental income from bank properties and safe deposit box rental fees.
+Other non-interest income: Other non-interest income includes several items, such as wire transfer income, check cashing fees, gain (loss) from sales of other real estate, the increase in cash surrender value of life insurance, rental income from bank properties and safe deposit box rental fees.
 This income is generally recognized at the time the service is provided and/or the income is earned.